Nstamour-art/XogotDocs/Documentation.docc/faq.md

 @Image(source: "ConfigureRenderer.png",
        alt: "A screenshot of Xogot with Renderer Project Settings displayed")

-1. Tap on the switch button in the top-right corner of the app and select "Settings".
+1. Tap on the switch button in the top-right corner of the app and select "Settings"
 2. Scroll to the Rendering section on the left-hand column and tap "Renderer"
 3. Make sure that Rendering Method.mobile is not set to OpenGL
 4. Once you have selected a compatible mobile renderer, close and re-open the project